 The Office of Hawaiian Affairs implementing actions to functionally carry out the Master Plan was written in OHA Functional Plans (1991-1997).
 The plan required OHA.
 1) to serve as a resource for information about the Native Hawaiian population and programs serving Native Hawaiians [Goal 2].
 2) to maintain comprehensive, up to date data on the Native Hawaiian population ranging from demographic, social, and economic data … [Goal 2, Objective 2.1], and 3) to publish a biennial Native Hawaiian Data Book, … [Goal 2, Objective 2.1, Implementing Action 2.1.1]

 The data book is a work in continual progress.
-Currently, the hard copy version of the data book is planned to be a bi-annual publication, while the electronic version will be constantly up dated as new and updated data becomes available.
+Currently, hard copy versions of the data book are no longer produced.
+The on-line version is constantly updated as new and updated data becomes available.